 Dental Bridges

 A dental bridge is used to replace one or more missing teeth.
 It consists of artificial teeth anchored by crowns on the adjacent teeth.
-Bridges are less invasive than implants but require healthy surrounding teeth for support.
+Bridges are less invasive than implants, but they require healthy surrounding teeth for support.

 It typically takes a few weeks to a few months to get used to wearing dentures.
 Initially, you may experience some discomfort and difficulty speaking or eating, but this usually improves with time and practice.